-At our AGM we launched the latest YMCA East Surrey Strategy outlining our plans for the next five years.
-Main themes included expansion of YMCA activity, becoming more sustainable, both financially and environmentally, and protecting and enhancing our volunteer ethos.
-We are keen to develop greater diversity and inclusivity amongst our governance and staff teams to mirror the inclusive nature of those who benefit from our services.
-Progress was made last year when we elected five new trustees with an excellent range of skills, experience and backgrounds.
+We are now two years into our five-year strategy.
+Main themes include expansion of YMCA activity across Surrey, becoming more sustainable (both financially and environmentally) and protecting and enhancing our volunteer ethos.
+We are also looking to develop greater diversity amongst our governance and staff teams to mirror the inclusive nature of our beneficiaries.
+With three years left to run we have already achieved 32 of the 62 strategic objectives within the plan.